-However, it is difficult to find a freelancer with a broad range of focused skills, so you will most likely need to hire and then coordinate a few freelancers to execute a complete digital marketing strategy which can be very time-consuming and a job all on its own.
+However, it is difficult to find a freelancer with a broad range of focused skills, so you will most likely need to hire and then coordinate a few different people to execute a complete strategy which can be very time-consuming and a job all on its own.

 The pros and cons of hiring a digital marketing agency

-For more information read our post on the advantages of hiring a freelancer working with a digital marketing agency.
+For more information read our beginner’s guide on the advantages of hiring a freelancer working with a digital marketing agency.

 Where to find freelancers

 If you have concluded that hiring a freelance digital marketing expert is the way to go, now the questions are where to find one.
 Your first step will most probably be search engine results.